coder/modules/claude-code/README.md

 - Node.js and npm must be installed in your workspace to install Claude Code
 - `screen` must be installed in your workspace to run Claude Code in the background
+- You must add the [Coder Login](https://registry.coder.com/modules/coder-login) module to your template

+The `codercom/oss-dogfood:latest` container image can be used for testing on container-based workspaces.

 ## Examples